nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `tundone /t 1 /t 2` marks the 1st and 2nd completed task on the displayed task list as undone in Ailurus.

 #### Editing a task: `tedit`
-Edits an existing task within Ailurus.
+Edits an existing task within Ailurus in `Task List`.

 Format: `tedit /t TASK_INDEX [/n NAME] [/d DATE_TIME]`